themetalfleece/eldritchain/apps/contracts/README.md

 # OPTIONAL - Network to deploy to (defaults to polygonAmoy)
 # Options: "polygonAmoy" | "polygon" | "sepolia" | "mainnet"
+# Note: You can also specify network as a parameter: yarn deploy polygon
 NETWORK=polygonAmoy

 # OPTIONAL - Etherscan API key for contract verification